M1dnightNinja/MidnightSkins-Legacy/README.md

 | %midnightskins_original_skin_base64% | Returns the Base64 value of the skin the player logged in with. |
 | %midnightskins_original_skin_signedBase64% | Returns the Signed Base64 value of the skin the player logged in with. |
 | %midnightskins_original_skin_uuid% | Returns the UUID of the skin the player logged in with. |

+##### Troubleshooting
+If two plugins use this library with different versions, it can cause conflicts.
+In such a case, download the latest 'standalone' version from the releases tab.